sam-ludlow/mame-ao/README.md

 Machine DISKs that exist in a parent machine will not be exported, as the file would be duplicated.

 A HTML report will be created containing details of the export.

+## Snapshots
+Within MAME you can hit `F12` to take a snapshot of the screen, dumped out at the machine's native resolution.

+You can use the snap feature to collect the snaps within the MAME directory and move them to a specified directory.
+Files are named like so:

+`[mame machine].[mame version].[time stamp].[mame filename].png`

+You can run from the UI or use the command:

+`.snap <target directory>`

 ## Reports
 Some MAME-AO functions will produce HTML reports, so you can see what it's been doing